eslint/rfcs/designs/2021-suppression-support/README.md

 ### Add suppressions attribute in `LintMessage`

 `LintMessage` is the type that finally output to the formatter.
-Currently it contains `ruleId`, `severity`, `message`, etc. What we desire is a `suppressions` attribute in `LintMessage`.
+Currently it contains `ruleId`, `severity`, `message`, etc. What we desire is a `suppressions` attribute in `LintMessage` when the CLI option `--output-suppression` used.
 It should be a list that contains a suppression entry (`{kind: "inSource", justification: "Fake justification message."}`).

 ### Reserve external suppression

-In the step of apply external suppression, ESLint will not skip rules disabled in configuration files if it gets the `--output-suppression` flag.
+In the step of apply external suppression (or disabling rules inside of configuration files), ESLint will not skip rules disabled in configuration files if it gets the `--output-suppression` option.
 Violations (or problems in ESLint) will be created with `{kind: "external", justification: "Globally disabled"}` if the related rules are switched to `off`.

-More specifically, after getting `severity` in `runRules`, ESLint will not return if `severity === 0 && includeSuppression`.
-A dictionary `{kind: "external", justification: ""}` will be put into `createReportTranslator` and `createProblem`.
-These problems will go to the next step.
+More specifically, when traversing `configuredRules` in `runRules`, ESLint will not [skip disabled rules](https://github.com/eslint/eslint/blob/81c60f4a8725738f191580646562d1dca7eee933/lib/linter/linter.js#L893) if the `--output-suppression` option used.
+Then the suppression info `{kind: "external", justification: "Globally disabled"}` will be put into [`createReportTranslator`](https://github.com/eslint/eslint/blob/81c60f4a8725738f191580646562d1dca7eee933/lib/linter/linter.js#L924) and [`createProblem`](https://github.com/eslint/eslint/blob/81c60f4a8725738f191580646562d1dca7eee933/lib/linter/report-translator.js#L357) to create reports with suppressions for disabled rules.

 NOTE that globally disabled rules could be enabled in applying disable directives.
 In that case we should remove the corresponding suppression info.

 ### Reserve inSource suppression

-In the step of apply inSource suppression, ESLint will not remove the problems that should be disabled by directive comments if it gets the `--output-suppression` flag.
+In the step of apply inSource suppression, ESLint will not remove the problems that should be disabled by directive comments if it gets the `--output-suppression` option.
 These problems will be reserved and added `{kind: "inSource", justification: "Justification message example."}`.

 ### Modify `CLIEngine` and related formatters

 As mentioned, we are not going to change the current behavior of ESLint.
-Without `--no-inline-config`, ESLint should not report errors/warnings in CMD whether with `--output-suppression` flag or not.
+Without `--no-inline-config`, ESLint should not report errors/warnings in CMD whether with `--output-suppression` option or not.
 In `CLIEngine`, when `suppressions` of a message is not null or empty (which means this message should be suppressed and not be reported), this message would be skipped or ignored.
 Additionally, the related formatters, such as stylish, should also be modified.

 ## Documentation

-Add examples and explanations of the options `--output-suppression` to _User guide – Command Line Interface_.
+Add examples and explanations of the option `--output-suppression` to _User guide – Command Line Interface_.

 ## Drawbacks